 Look for moisture or fogging that appears to be inside the window.
 What this means is the thermal barrier of the window is broken.
 If this happens to the window, it will no longer be efficient.
 On top of that, no matter how much Windex you put on it, it will not become clear glass again.
 When this happens, you can typically higher a local class company to replace the panels of glass rather than the entire window.
 Having a window or multiple windows with broken thermal barriers can quickly add up to be an expensive undertaking.

 Checklist #6: Condo Exterior

-Ensure that you follow this checklist whenever you’re planning to rent a condo or own one.
-This will help you decide which areas need to work on the most and efficiently budget your expenses.
+Ensure that you follow this checklist whenever you’re planning to rent a condo or buy one.
+This will help you decide which areas need work on the most and efficiently budget your expenses.
 And when you’re looking for one, following this checklist will help you do the inspections faster.